marcoantonioni/virtual-users-locust-sandbox/docs/BAWVUT-UserGuide.md

 : Path to the configuration file for associating Users to TaskSubjects.

 ---
+### 1.2 - Create the "Runtime Environment" file
 ---
-### STEP 2 - Create the "Runtime Environment" file:

 This file should also have a KEY=VALUE structure.
 It is referenced by the variable
 BAW_ENV
 .
 It contains dedicated sections with sets of 'key=values' statements.
-Populate the "Runtime Environment" file:
+Populate the "Runtime Environment" file

 #### Include the following sections and keys: